Family Objects

 }

-Family objects in the gamlss2 package are a fundamental component for defining flexible, distribution-based regression models, and beyond.
-By encapsulating the necessary elements, such as parameters, link functions, and density functions, they provide a powerful framework for customizing models to fit specific data.
-The flexibility to define custom families, as demonstrated with the Kumaraswamy() distribution, enables users to extend the package beyond its default families, making it adaptable to a wide range of modeling scenarios.
-Furthermore, the ability to define both static and dynamic link functions enhances the versatility of gamlss2 for distributional regression, empowering users to tailor models to their unique data and research needs.
+Family objects in the gamlss2 package are a fundamental component for defining flexible, distributional regression models, and beyond.
+By encapsulating the necessary elements, such as parameters, link functions, and probability density functions, they provide a powerful framework for customizing models to fit specific data.
+The flexibility to define custom families, as demonstrated with the Normal() distribution, enables users to extend the package beyond its default families, making it adaptable to a wide range of modeling scenarios.

 References